apache/pulsar/site2/docs/deploy-kubernetes.md

 The default monitoring stack for Pulsar on Kubernetes has consists of [Prometheus](#prometheus), [Grafana](#grafana), and the [Pulsar dashbaord](administration-dashboard.md).

+> If you deployed the cluster to Minikube, the following monitoring ports are mapped at the minikube VM:
+>
+> - Prometheus port: 30003
+> - Grafana port: 30004
+> - Dashboard port: 30005
+>
+> You can use `minikube ip` to find the ip address of the minikube VM, and then use their mapped ports
+> to access corresponding services.
+For example, you can access Pulsar dashboard at `http://$(minikube ip):30005`.

 #### Prometheus

 All Pulsar metrics in Kubernetes are collected by a [Prometheus](https://prometheus.io) instance running inside the cluster.
 Typically, there is no need to access Prometheus directly.
 Instead, you can use the [Grafana interface](#grafana) that displays the data stored in Prometheus.